James I. Mestrovitch: Biography

 He did recover and return to the 111th Infantry, but as fighting raged in the Meuse Argonne, Sergeant Mestrovich fell in action on November 4, 1918, with nearly 50 other men from the 111th, when their battalion encountered a concealed machine-gun position during a reconnaissance patrol just a week before the Armistice with Germany ended hostilities.

 Sergeant Mestrovich's Medal of Honor citation reads as follows:

 Seeing his company commander lying wounded 30 yards in front of the line after his company had withdrawn to a sheltered position behind a stone wall, Sgt.
 Mestrovitch voluntarily left cover and crawled through heavy machinegun and shell fire to where the officer lay.
 He took the officer upon his back and crawled to a place of safety, where he administered first-aid treatment, his exceptional heroism saving the officer's life.

 Sergeant James Mestrovich's body was returned home to his mother in 1925 in the town of Boka, now part of Montenegro.
 He was buried in the cemetery of Serbian Orthodox Church of St. John in his home village of Đuraševići near Tivat.
 That same year the US mission to Split visited Mestrovich's mother and presented her with his Medal of Honor in the presence of a full honor guard.

+A new biography titled He’s Alive! – Sergeant James I. Mestrovitch (1243675), written by Živojin Žika Petrović, was published in English in November 2025.
+The book examines the life of James I. Mestrovitch, from his early years in Montenegro and immigration to the United States to his service in World War I as a member of the Pennsylvania National Guard.